 With dozens of different types of insurance cover available for businesses, here’s ByteStart’s review of the main insurances that businesses ‘must have’, some insurance cover you ‘should have’, and several ‘could have’ policies. (more…)

-Whether you are a small partnership or a large blue chip company, it’s more often than not the people who are key to the company’s success or failure.
-A business that relies on a technical website or important machinery cannot get far without a talented web developer or machine operator to keep things running smoothly.
+Whether you are a new startup or a large company, it’s more often than not the people who are key to the success of a business.
+A business that relies on a technical website or important machinery cannot get far without a top web developer or skilled operator to keep things running smoothly.

 With some people being critical to the success of a business, what protection do you have in place if any of your key people die, or becoming seriously ill? (more…)

 Starting a new business is an exciting time but getting the administrative side of things set up can be quite a time-consuming process.
 However, if these initial tasks are completed in a thorough and efficient manner, things are more likely to run smoothly and you can focus on the more exciting aspects of running your own business.

 There are a number of different legal matters which need to be addressed before setting up a new business.
 Seeking good advice to help you through the planning and setup process ensures your business is built on solid foundations andcan provide protection when things do not go to plan.